-Nick Bakers Bug Book by Nick Baker (Collins) An excellent book crammed full with fascinating bug facts and activities... highly recommended for naturalists of all ages.
+Nick Baker's Bug Book - by Nick Baker (Collins).
+An excellent book crammed full with fascinating bug facts and activities... highly recommended for naturalists of all ages.

-Collins Complete British Insects by Michael Chinery (Collins) A comprehensive guide to British insects.
+Collins Complete British Insects - by Michael Chinery (Collins).
+A comprehensive guide to British insects.

-British Wildlife (Collins) Easy-to-use photo-guide to discover the natural world
+British Wildlife - (Collins).
+Easy-to-use photo-guide to discover the natural world.

-Illustrated Keys (Field Studies Council - www.field-studies-council.org)
+Illustrated Keys - (Field Studies Council - www.field-studies-council.org).
 These easy-to-use illustrated keys are fantastic and lightweight, contain lots of information.
-There are a huge range of subjects covered.
+There is a huge range of subjects covered.